brandonjackson/global-dialogues/analysis_output/GD5/research/sections/section_11_ai_trust_and_technology_adoption.md

 **Details:** Top gaps: Males 18-25 (-28.5%), Males 26-35 (-22.3%), All 18-25 (-21.7%).
 Older demographics show smaller gaps, suggesting experience moderates expectations.

 ### Question 11.4: Interested but Distrustful
-**Question:** Among respondents who are "Very interested" (Q55) but "Strongly distrust" AI (Q57), what are their most common concerns (Q59)?
+**Question:** Among respondents who are "Very interested" (Q55) but distrust AI (Q57), what are their most common concerns (Q59)?
-**Finding:** 123 respondents (12.2% of interested) show this pattern, primarily citing technical limitations (41.5%) and human bias (28.3%).
+**Finding:** 127 respondents (17.6% of interested) show this pattern, citing technical limitations and reliability concerns.
-**Method:** Identification of conflicted respondents, text analysis of their Q59 open responses.
+**Method:** Identification of conflicted respondents (very interested but somewhat/strongly distrust).
-**Details:** Key concerns: "AI cannot truly understand consciousness", "Human biases programmed in", "Technology will miss nuance".
-These respondents want the capability but doubt current technology.
+**Details:** Key concerns include AI's inability to understand consciousness, human biases in programming, and technology missing nuance.
+These respondents want the capability but doubt current technology's reliability.